shanapu/MyJailbreak/README.md

 ##### Commands
 ```
 - sm_knifefight - Allows players to vote for a knifefight
-- sm_setknifefight - Allows the Admin(sm_map) or Warden to set knifefight as next round
+- sm_setknifefight - Allows the Admin or Warden to set knifefight as next round
 ```
 ##### Cvars
 ```